Mains electricity: Measuring voltage

 A distinction should be made between the voltage at the point of supply (nominal voltage at the point of interconnection between the electrical utility and the user) and the voltage rating of the equipment (utilization or load voltage).
 Typically the utilization voltage is 3% to 5% lower than the nominal system voltage; for example, a nominal 208 V supply system will be connected to motors with "200 V" on their nameplates.
 This allows for the voltage drop between equipment and supply.
 Voltages in this article are the nominal supply voltages and equipment used on these systems will carry slightly lower nameplate voltages.
 Power distribution system voltage is nearly sinusoidal in nature.
-Voltages are expressed as root mean square (RMS) voltage.
+Voltages are expressed as root mean square (RMS) voltage and not peak-to-peak.
 Voltage tolerances are for steady-state operation.
 Momentary heavy loads, or switching operations in the power distribution network, may cause short-term deviations out of the tolerance band and storms and other unusual conditions may cause even larger transient variations.
 In general, power supplies derived from large networks with many sources are more stable than those supplied to an isolated community with perhaps only a single generator.